This post was updated in Q3 2019.

 - Have we agreed a decision timetable with the prospect ?

 FACT stands for Fit – Alignment – Competition – Timeline.
 We developed FACT to enable a more collaborative process between the sales team and the client.
 FACT takes the view that qualification is a two-way concept between the buyer and the seller.
+FACT uses similar elements that you find in BANT and TAS but it takes a more collaborative, non-confrontational style.

 Fit: (Are we a mutual fit?)